Universal Music Group: 2012–2017: EMI integration and divisions reorganization

 Universal Music Group completed their acquisition of EMI on September 28, 2012.
 In November 2012, Steve Barnett was appointed chairman and CEO of Capitol Music Group.
 He formerly served as COO of Columbia Records.
 In compliance the conditions of the European Commission after purchase of EMI, Universal Music Group sold the Mute catalogue to the German-based BMG Rights Management on December 22, 2012.
 Two months later, BMG acquired Sanctuary Records for €50 million ($58 million).
 On February 8, 2013, Warner Music Group acquired the Parlophone Label Group (consisting of Parlophone Records, Chrysalis Records, EMI Classics, Virgin Classics and EMI Records' Belgian, Czech, Danish, French, Norwegian, Portuguese, Spanish, Slovak and Swedish divisions) for $765 million (£487 million).
 Later in February, Sony Music Entertainment acquired UMG's European share in Now That's What I Call Music for approximately $60 million.
 Play It Again Sam acquired Co-Operative Music for £500,000 in March 2013.
 With EMI's absorption into Universal Music complete, its British operations consist of five label units: Island, Polydor, Decca, Virgin EMI and Capitol.
-In the Greek market, as part of its divesture plans, Universal Music retained Minos EMI and sold Universal Music Greece to Greek investors who renamed it Cobalt Music.
+In the Greek market, as part of its divestiture plans, Universal Music retained Minos EMI and sold Universal Music Greece to Greek investors who renamed it Cobalt Music.
 Edel AG acquired the MPS catalogue from Universal in January 2014.

 On March 20, 2013, UMG announced the worldwide extension of their exclusive distribution deal with the Disney Music Group, excluding Japan.
 As a result of this deal DMG's labels and artists have access to UMG's roster of producers and songwriters on a worldwide basis.
-The exclusive deal also saw UMG granted unlimited access to all rights pertaining to Disney's 85-year back catalog of soundtracks and albums.
+The exclusive deal also saw UMG granted unlimited access to all rights pertaining to Disney's 85-year back catalogue of soundtracks and albums.
 On April 2, 2013, the gospel music divisions of Motown Records and EMI merged to form a new label called Motown Gospel.
 In May 2013, Japanese company SoftBank offered $8.5 billion to Vivendi for the acquisition of UMG, but Vivendi rejected it.
 In July 2018, JPMorgan said that UMG could be worth as much as $40 billion and then increased the valuation to $50 billion in 2019.
 In August 2013, UMG became the first company in the US to have nine of the Top 10 songs on the digital charts, according to SoundScan and weeks later, became the first company to hold all 10 of the Top 10 spots on the Billboard Hot 100 Chart.
 In September 2013, UMG received a SAG-AFTRA American Scene Award for the company's commitment to diversity as exemplified by its "entire catalog and roster of artists."